-The Arts Community is a residence hall that supports students interested in exploring their creative side.
+The Arts Community is an LLC that supports students interested in exploring their creative side.
 Whether that be through visual, performing, or musical arts, the Arts Community offers opportunities, field trips, and resources to create.

 - Has a Dance Studio, Painting Studio, and Music Room with supplies and open to students 24/7

 - Residential Fellows from the Art History Department, Office of Communications and Marketing, Office of Sustainability, and community members volunteer their time to run field trips and hold sessions to engage students in their passions